Social Investment Policy

 The Legal, Institutional Relations and Internal Audit Departments, jointly or separately, shall propose updates of this Policy, when necessary, especially, but not limited to, due to legislative changes, changes in the definitions used in this Policy, changes and/or additions arising of recommendations of good corporate governance practices and changes in the regulations of B³ S.A.- Brasil Bolsa Balcão in the segment to which the Company is listed, submitting it for the approval of the Committee.

-This Policy shall come into effect as of the date of its approval by the Board of Directors, on June 12, 2018, and will be available on the Company’s website: www.romi.com.
+This Policy became effective as of the date of its approval by the Board of Directors on June 12, 2018, amended on June 6, 2023, and will be available on the Company’s website: www.romi.com.